Uberi/University-Notes/STAT231/STAT231.md

 * Problem - study objectives.
     * What's the target population?
     * The target population is the group of things we want the conclusions to apply to - this can be different from the study population (generally a superset), and it's what we think the researchers consider the conclusions apply to.
 The target population is generally somewhat up for interpretation.
 For example, if we wanted to see if R assignments in STAT231 help students understand the material, the units would be students and the target process would be students in STAT231 now and in the future.
     * What are the variates of interest?
+What are the units?
+These are often ill-defined, but we can figure out the
     * What are the questions we are trying to answer, in terms of attributes of the target population?
 We want to ask questions about the target population, and answer them using data from the study population
     * This step deals only with target populations - don't talk about samples here!
     * Problems fall into three types: descriptive (what is the value of some attribute?), causative (does A cause B?), and predictive (what would be the effect of X?).